bubstance/templeos/README.md

 ##### Bonus Tip!

-If you install `TinkerOS.ISO` and set at least one of your drive's your graphics mode to `15` during installation, you can then edit the `config.sh` file's QEMU flags to `-display curses` instead of all the gtk and kvm stuff.
+If you install `TinkerOS.ISO` and set at least one of your drive's graphics mode to `15` during installation, you can then edit the `config.sh` file's QEMU flags to `-display curses` instead of all the gtk and kvm stuff.
 Keep the rest, though. ;)